dark-assist/google-cloud-shell/README.md

 # google-cloud-shell

-This is a simple python script to setup google cloud shell in termux...
+This is a simple bash script to setup google cloud shell in termux...

 # installation command
 clone the repo